 The airbrush features a big 7ml paint cup, which may be overkill for fine details, but it’s there.

 There’s also an adjustable needle stop, which allows you to precisely adjust the maximum volume of paint released from the airbrush.

 Iwata-Medea Revolution CR Dual Action – Best Airbrush For Car Model Builders

 This is another hugely popular airbrush manufactured by Iwata.
 The Revolution is their basic line of airbrushes, that are still made in Japan.
 There are no special bells and whistles involved.
-It is a simple airbrush designed to be the workhorse.
+It is a simple airbrush designed to be a workhorse.

 It comes with a large 0.5mm nozzle and a large 9 ml paint cup.
-This makes it a very interesting choice for ie. car modelers, since they usually need to cover large areas with the same color.
+This makes it a very interesting choice for ie. car modelers since they usually need to cover large areas with the same color.
 A 0.5mm nozzle is also great for clear coating, which again, is something car modelers do a lot.